marketplace-partner-apps/docs/README.md

 # Marketplace Partner Apps

-This repository contains the source code for partner apps on the [marketplace](https://www.contentful.com/marketplace/) and helpful resources to build your own apps for Contentful.
+This organization contains the source code for partner apps on the [marketplace](https://www.contentful.com/marketplace/) and helpful resources to build your own apps for Contentful.

 ## Installing an app